beebmx/kirby-pay/docs/guide/development.md

 ## Hook

-If you need to try a `hook`, you can still test it with the `test.webhook`, in `config.php` file just add:
+If you need to try a `hook`, you can do it with the `test.webhook`.
+In your Kirby's `config.php` just add:

 ```php
 return [